Tour Down Under: Women's racing and the Women's Tour Down Under

 From 2011, women's races were held alongside the Tour Down Under, initially as a series of criterium races.
 In 2016, the Women's Tour Down Under was founded, and was won by Mitchelton–Scott rider Katrin Garfoot.
 The race maintained its initial UCI 2.2 status until 2018, when it secured UCI 2.1 status and became the first cycling event in the world to offer women the same prize money as men.

-In 2023 the women’s race was elevated to the UCI Women's World Tour, becoming the only stage race at this level in Australia.
+From 2023, the women’s race was elevated to the UCI Women's World Tour, becoming the only stage race at this level in Australia.
 The event features stages through Adelaide and regions including the Barossa, Adelaide Hills and Fleurieu Peninsula.

-The 2024 Santos Tour Down Under women’s race was held from 12-14 January.

 Course

 The Santos Tour Down Under generally features stages through and surrounding Adelaide on terrain that ranges from flat to undulating and steep.
-In 2024 the men’s race featured its most challenging final weekend to date, with ascents of both Willunga Hill and Mount Lofty designed to test the peloton.
+In 2024, the race featured its most challenging final weekend to date, with ascents of both Willunga Hill and Mount Lofty designed to test the peloton.

-The 2024 women’s race also included a mix of terrain across its three stages.
-On 14 January, riders tackled Willunga Hill, a climb first featured for female athletes during the 2021 Santos Festival of Cycling and now making its debut in the Santos Tour Down Under women’s race.

 South Australia in late January is often hot.
 Daily maximum temperatures approaching or exceeding 40 °C are not uncommon and often challenge riders, including many who travel direct to South Australia from winter in the northern hemisphere.